streamlit/docs/content/kb/tutorials/databases/supabase.md

 supabase==x.x.x
 ```

-## Using Streamlit with Postgres(via supabase-py)

-From here, there are two steps of connecting to Postgres.
-We will go over how to connect via supabase-py(through postgrest) and then how to connecti via psycopg2.

-### Finding your connection string

-You will need your connection string, head over to the [settings page on Supabase]()

-### Add connection string to your local app secrets
+### Add Supabase URL and Key to your local app secrets

 Your local Streamlit app will read secrets from a file `.streamlit/secrets.toml` in your app's root directory.
-Create this file if it doesn't exist yet and add the connection string above:
+Create this file if it doesn't exist yet and add the `supabase_url` and `supabase_key` here:

 ```toml
 # .streamlit/secrets.toml